csc7/PP2_CI/README.md

 The design was planned to cover screen sizes from 320x568px to 1920x1370px.

 ## **Colours**
-Green is the main colour of the project.
-The reason for this selection is to be in line with the nature of the company (whose services are focused in the current energy transition) and with the name of the company: The Green Company.
+Green asdfsfsdfadfafdasdfasdfa

-The background colour is green/grey, rgb(186, 233, 227), in order to have contrast with the content of the website while keeping the green-colour tendency of the design.
+The background colour asdfasfdasdfasfdasdfaing the green-colour tendency of the design.

 #### [Back to Index](#index)

 ## **Fonts**
 Google fonts (please see credits section below) were implemented in the website.
-Roboto was selected for the paragraph as it is modern and easy to read.
-Following Google's recommendations, Baloo Tammudu 2 was also selected as complement for the titles.
+Nunito/Montserrat was selected for the paragraph asdsdfsfsdfsf.
-Arial font is used as a back-up in case the previous fonts cannot be loaded.
+Sans-serif font is used as a back-up in case the previous fonts cannot be loaded.

-Colour #003300 (dark green) was selected for the body in order to have strong contrast with the white background of the body.
+Colour #003300 (dark green) was selected asdfsdfsfsdfsdf.
-To differentiate the navigation menu and the request service button,  #135f13 (different dark green) is selected, while #276609 is selected to highlight all headings.

-The name of the company in the logo uses #73ac3e to have a unique colour.

 #### [Back to Index](#index)

 ## **Structure**
-Following expectations of the owner, the metadata includes the following keywords to help search engines to find the website: geophysics, services, modelling, acquisition, processing, wind, geothermal, carbon, capture, CO2, operations.
-In addition, to help find the developer and this project, the following keywords are added: Code Institute, software development, student, full-stack course, milestone project.
+Following expectations of the owner, the metadata includes the following keywords to help search engines to find the website: sdfsdfsfdsdfsf.

-The name of the company along with the name of the page are included in the head element (in the title) in order to comply with the expectations of the owner.

 The visible websites is organised in a header, a body and a footer.